Life Support Technician

 As a Life Support Technician, you will have the opportunity to tap into your curiosity and collaborate with some of the most innovative and diverse people in San Antonio.
 Here, you will make an impact by:

-- Monitor the Zoo’s well water system.
+- Monitoring the Zoo’s well water system.

 Your Skills and Expertise

-To set you up for success in this role from day one, the San Antonio Zoo recommends the following skills/qualifications:
+To set you up for success in this role from day one, the San Antonio Zoo looks for the following skills/qualifications:

 - Knowledge of various types of filtration systems, pumps, ozone generators, and boilers.